joelplotnik/tweakster/README.md

 ## Troubleshooting

-If you encounter any issues during the setup or usage of the Tweakster application, consider the following troubleshooting steps:
+If you encounter any issues during the setup or usage of Tweakster, consider the following troubleshooting steps:

 - Make sure all the prerequisites are installed correctly.
 - Verify that the development server is running on port 5100.